Taraikovich/eCommerce-Application/README.md

 - To install support for types for Jest globals: `npm install --save-dev @types/jest`

-- To install Jest environment for JSDOM: `npm: npm i jest-environment-jsdom --save-dev`
+- To install Jest environment for JSDOM: `npm i jest-environment-jsdom --save-dev`

 - To install .babel based plugin for transform modules to commonjs : `npm install --save-dev @babel/plugin-transform-modules-commonjs`